Marine Biology Immersion Camp

 • Tidepool in North Carolina’s only natural rocky outcrop

-• Stand-Up Paddleboard and kayak in the salt marsh
+• Kayak in the salt marsh

 • Visit the North Carolina Aquarium